-Welcome to Bonnie’s Healing through Writing blog site!
+Welcome to Bonnie’s Healing through Writing and Creativity blog site!

 I started this blog to explore healing through writing while honing my writing skills.
 Fictional stories and touches of poetry poured forth as I began the creative writing chapter of my life.

 I could not write directly about what was happening in my life; my mother was dying of breast cancer and out of respect for her privacy I did not speak of or write about it publicly.

 At the same time, I was reconciling myself to the realities Posttraumatic Stress Disorder and other significant losses have played in my life.
 Through grief and trauma, I have found, lost, and regained my self-identity.
 Each situation, each leg of the journey difficult with pain, and growth if I chose.